Urento/ShoppingList/README.md

 # ShoppingList

-This Project is to mostly learn Go and Google Cloud Functions
+This Project is to mostly learn Go and React Native